 Fundraising BS: Leveraging Behavioral Science to Drive Donor Conversion Rates

 Making it easier for donors to give may just be the most effective strategy in the savvy fundraiser’s toolkit—and we’ve got the conversion metrics (and science!) to prove it.
 In this session, we’ll show you how applying classic principles of persuasion science to your everyday fundraising challenges can dramatically improve donor engagement and move the needle on dollars raised.
-Using the Fogg Behavior Model as a framework for understanding donor motivation and ability, Felicity Meu will share the simple strategies you can implement to achieve impressive real-world results.
+Using the Fogg Behavior Model as a framework for understanding donor motivation and ability, Jamie Williams will share the simple strategies you can implement to achieve impressive real-world results.

-Let’s Talk About Digital Gift Officers – a Forum
+Let’s Talk About Digital Gift Officers

 A Love Connection: Annual Giving & Engagement within an Advancement Model

-Colin Hennessey, University of Iowa Foundation
+Colin Hennessey, the University of Iowa Center for Advancement

 Planning & Executing a Successful Giving Day Campaign